Douglas Corrigan: Later life

 Corrigan retired from aviation in 1950 and bought an 18 acre orange grove in Santa Ana, California.
 He lived there with his wife and three sons for the remainder of his life.
 He knew nothing about raising oranges, and said he learned by copying his neighbors.
 His wife died in 1966, and Corrigan sold most of his grove for development, keeping only the ranch-style house.
 One of the streets in the 93-house estate is named after him.
 He became reclusive after one of his sons died in a private plane crash on Santa Catalina Island in 1972.
 In 1988, however, he joined in the golden anniversary celebration of his famous "wrong way" flight, allowing enthusiasts to retrieve the Robin from its hangar.
 The plane was reassembled and the engine was run successfully.
 Corrigan was so excited that the organizers placed guards at the plane's wings while he was at the show and considered tethering the tail to a police car to prevent him from taking off in it.
 Later, Corrigan became elusive about the plane's location.
 It was rumored he had dismantled and stored it in several locations to prevent its theft.

 An anthology of aircraft-related mysteries published in 1995 claimed that Corrigan was elected an Honorary Member of the 'Liars Club of America' at the age of 84, and that the 'honor' (as with so many other suggestions over the years since his transatlantic flight) had been politely but firmly refused.
 Up to his death on December 9, 1995, Corrigan still maintained that he had made his transatlantic flight by accident.

 In October 2019, Corrigan's Curtiss Robin was delivered to the Planes of Fame Air Museum in Chino, California, where it remains on display (although in a disassembled state).

 In popular culture

 Corrigan's "error" caught the imagination of the depressed American public and inspired many jokes.
 The nickname "'Wrong Way' Corrigan" passed into common use (sometimes confused with the memory of 1929's "Wrong Way" Riegels football incident during the Rose Bowl) and was mentioned (or used as satire) when someone had the reputation for taking the wrong direction.

-Legacy

-Among aviation historians, Corrigan is remembered as one of the brave few who made early transoceanic flights.
+In the 1938 Three Stooges short “Flat Foot Stooges,” upon realizing they are heading in the wrong direction, firefighter Curly quips "Hey, we're doing the Corrigan!", a reference to aviator Douglas "Wrong Way" Corrigan.